 Francis first heard the news in late 2017: The village leaders responsible for managing Kuku B’s community land were reportedly holding secret meetings with private investors.

-He knew what would come next: the leaders would sub-divide, privatize, and sell off parcels of the community’s land, leaving him and the many pastoralist residents of Kuku B with nowhere to graze the cattle, sheep, and goats that are their source of income.
+This is all too common in Kenya, he knew what would come next: the leaders would sub-divide, privatize, and sell off parcels of the community’s land, leaving him and the many pastoralist residents of Kuku B with nowhere to graze the cattle, sheep, and goats that are their source of income.
 He had seen it happen in neighboring villages.
 Nearby Kimana was a prime example.

 Seven years ago, the village leaders and elites that manage Kimana’s community land convinced their fellow community members to privatize and sub-divide it.
 But like Kuku B, and most villages in the region, the majority of residents of Kimana are herders: their livelihood depends on large pastures on which their animals can graze.
 The small parcels of land they each received in the sub-division could not support their livestock.